eloahnoguchi/DataEngTest/README.md

 ### Tips and things to keep in mind

 - Organize your workflow in a way that you also provide instructions on how to run your scripts.
-- Are you able to provide metrics on how good your script is?
-Is it able to find a building for every ad?
+- Is your solution able to find a building for every ad?
+Don't worry if it's 100%, but can you explain why?
 - What would you do differently if you had more time?